GSA/digitalgov.gov/content/posts/2014-12-30-opening-government-through-federal-crowdsourcing.md

 ---
+url: /2014/12/30/opening-government-through-federal-crowdsourcing/
 date: 2014-12-30 10:00:45 -0400
-title: 'Opening Government Through Federal Crowdsourcing'
+title: Opening Government Through Federal Crowdsourcing
-summary: 'Crowdsourcing is a critical corner of the digital government landscape, and our December theme articles have covered the topic from a variety of angles.
-Before we head into January, where we will discuss upcoming trends on the digital horizon, we sat down to learn more about the evolution and future direction of federal crowdsourcing initiatives'
+summary: Crowdsourcing is a critical corner of the digital government landscape, and our December theme articles have covered the topic from a variety of angles.
+Before we head into January, where we will discuss upcoming trends on the digital horizon, we sat down to learn more about the evolution and future direction of federal crowdsourcing initiatives
-authors: [awichman]
+authors:
+  - awichman
 categories:
   - Challenges
   - Communities
-  - 'crowdsourcing-citizen-science'
+  - 'Crowdsourcing &amp; Citizen Science'
   - Monthly Theme
 tag:
   - AoI